ThinkSalat/Trendr/README.md

 Trendr is filled with colorful blogs and content.
 Users can use the explore page to find content they might otherwise miss out on.

 ![explore](https://github.com/ThinkSalat/Trendr/blob/master/Documents/readme%20files/explore.gif?raw=true)

+Future updates will include: Tags, search, collections, upload photos by url! souncloud and spotify integration !